Music Licensing

 Why Dance Studios Need to Pay Music Licensing Fees

 The PROs facilitate the process of uniting artists with those who wish to play copyrighted music in their business.
-A blanket license is issued to dance schools which allows them to use all music in the repertory of the PROs, as often as they like, for one annual fee.
+A blanket license is issued to dance schools, allowing them to use all music in the PROs' repertory as often as they like for one annual fee.
 If you pay for licensing with one PRO, it does not provide you the required authorization to play the songs in the repertory of the other two PROs.
-Businesses routinely obtain licenses from all three PROs in the US so they are authorized to play virtually all copyrighted music.
+Businesses routinely obtain licenses from all three PROs in the US, thereby being authorized to play virtually all copyrighted music.

 CNADM has entered into a group contract with each of the three PROs – ASCAP, BMI, & SESAC – that allows us to collect the annual licensing fees on behalf of our members at a 35-50% discounted rate.
 As a member, you may pay your licensing fees through CNADM and have our office liaison with ASCAP, BMI, and SESAC to help resolve any issues.